How to take back your power in life and claim a true identity (2 steps to take now)

 It took over 2 decades for me to finally reach a point where I could even begin to see the value of listening to my judgment and not shut down my own thoughts in harsh criticism.

-To trust myself instead of judge myself, to not write off my thoughts, desires, and actions as anxiety that was getting the best of me…
+To trust myself instead of judging myself, to not write off my thoughts, desires, and actions as anxiety that was getting the best of me…

 It took me 26 years, multiple heartbreaks from guys who were nothing more than boys in big bodies, hundreds of thousands of dollars in educational debt from impressive places that didn’t give a damn what I did there…